-The Plan obtained its latest determination letter on July 31, 2003, in which the Internal Revenue Service stated that the Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code.
-The Plan has been restated and amended since receiving the determination letter.
-However, the Plan administrator and the Plan's tax counsel believe that the Plan, as restated and amended, is currently designed and being operated in compliance with the applicable requirements of the Internal Revenue Code.
-Therefore, no provision for income taxes has been included in the Plan's financial statements.
+The Plan obtained its latest determination letter on July 31, 2003, in which the Internal Revenue Service (IRS) stated that the Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code.
+The Plan has been restated and amended since receiving the determination latter.